Le Roy Benjamin: Le Roy Brothers Marionettes

 The most respectable agent would often reach out to Le Roy to pitch new projects.
 Reporters of that time stated the Le Roy Brother Marionettes performance was "the best marionette act in show business".

 Later life

-After vaudeville, LeRoy and Etta continued their creative entrepreneurial success as a framing and fine art business called the Hillside House of Originals, and then they leased out their production space to BET (Black Entertainment Television) for several years.
+After vaudeville, LeRoy and Etta, along with her brother Earl L. Perkins continued their creative entrepreneurial success as a framing and fine art business called the Hillside House of Originals, and then they leased out their production space to BET (Black Entertainment Television) for several years.